wp-cli/handbook/docs/internal-api/wp-cli-launch-self/index.md

 </div>

+***

+### Notes

+Note: While this command does persist a limited set of runtime arguments, it *does not* persist environment variables.
+Practically speaking, WP-CLI packages won't be loaded when using WP_CLI::launch_self() because the launched process doesn't have access to the current process $HOME.

 *Internal API documentation is generated from the WP-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*